HoyLab-Rowan/pyRUQT/KEYWORD_GUIDE.md

 spin_pol         : {False,logical} : Sets the current to 2*value when using data from 1-electron spin orbitals : Use if input data is from single electron orbitals vs double electron (standard for MOLCAS)

-dos_calc         : {False,bool}    : Generates the density of states using ASE                                 : Currently non-functional
+dos_calc         : {False,bool}    : Generates the density of states using ASE                                 :

 fd_change        : {0.001,float}   : Finite difference to be used when calculating the difference conductance  :